 What is COVID-19?

 COVID-19 is a disease caused by a virus that spreads from person to person.
 This can happen when someone with the virus coughs, sneezes, or speaks and their germs get in the air.
 These germs can make people very sick.
 This is why it is important that you wear a mask and keep your distance from others.
 Social distancing can be harder for some people with disabilities, especially people who live in facilities or rely on others for their care.
 Making sure to wash your hands regularly and to not share items with anyone who is sick can also help keep you healthy.

 What is the COVID-19 vaccine, and how does it work?

 The COVID-19 vaccine is a medicine that helps your body fight off these germs and stop them from getting you sick.
-To get this medicine, you will be given two shots in your arm.
+To get this medicine, you will be given either one or two shots in your arm.
 After the first shot, you will be handed a vaccination card or printout during your visit that will tell you when to return for the second vaccine shot if needed.
 This will usually be around 21 or 28 days later.
-Both shots are needed for the vaccine to work.
+Depending on which vaccine you receive, you will either need one or two shots.
+A complete dose of the vaccine is necessary for the medicine to work.

 However, if you had a severe allergic reaction after getting your first shot, you should talk to your doctor about whether to get the second shot.